xStarbound/xStarbound/doc/lua/objectanimator.md

+# `objectAnimator`

-The objectAnimator table contains bindings available to client-side animation scripts for objects.
+The `objectAnimator` table contains bindings available to client-side animation scripts for objects.

 ---